valohai/docs/source/howto/executions/compare.rst

   :class: attention

   * A Valohai project that is connected to a Git-repository.
   * Multiple completed executions which print out metadata.
-Follow our :ref:`quickstart-metadata` tutorial to learn how to use metadata.
+Follow our :ref:`migrate-metadata` tutorial to learn how to use metadata.

 ..